A Linear Response relation for perturbations in compact stars and the classical Einstein-Langevin formalism: The induced perturbations in the system

-The equations (\ref{eq:la}) (\ref{eq:xif}) (\ref{eq:nuf}) are the main results and solutions of the Einstein-Langevin equation (\ref{eq:elf}) for a spherically symmetric relativistic star with a static background, enhanced with the sources (\ref{eq:source}) in the dense fluid model which induce perturbations in the system.
-One can see from equation (\ref{eq:la}) that the metric potential $\delta \lambda(r,t) $ is obtained by the integrated effect of the source term $\delta_s \epsilon(r') $ oscillating with $ e^{i \omega_r' t} $ over shells of radius $r'$ for an interval $[r_1 , r]$.
-Thus $\delta \lambda $ is the perturbation induced at the shell $r$, due to the integrated effect of the small amplitude energy density oscillations over a certain radial depth in the star.
-We see the appearance of suscpetibity of the spacetime $K(\gamma_r) $ on the rhs, which determines how the spacetime metric or potentials respond to these fluid energy density disturbances.
-The susceptibility $K(\gamma_r)$ is the charactersistic of the spacetime geometry and not that of the fluid.
-However $\gamma_r$ shows radial dependence for this , which says that the response felt by the metric perturbations has radial dependence in the spherically symmetric star.
-We see similar results follow for $\xi(r,t)$ which is the fluid displacement vector and the other metric potential $\delta \nu$.
+The equations (\ref{eq:la}) (\ref{eq:xif}) (\ref{eq:nuf}) are the main expressions for obtaining the formal solutions of the Einstein-Langevin equation (\ref{eq:elf}) for the configuration considered in this article.
+Characterizing such induced perturbations and their mode analysis would be of interest to study their growth or decay in the star configuration.
+A generalized stochastic nature even for the modes of random oscillations is the new feature corresponding to this type of perturbations that are induced due to internal sources.
+However the progress on these lines would be the next stage of development for the theory, which would be carried out in furture work.
+The radial as well as non-radial perturbations are amenable to such a study, aiming towards realistic configuartions of compact objects eventually.
+One can see from equation (\ref{eq:la}) that the metric potential $\delta \lambda(r,t) $ is obtained by the integrated effect of the random source term $\delta_s \epsilon(r') e^{i \omega_r' t} $ over shells of radius $r'$ for an interval $[r_1 , r]$.
+Thus $\delta \lambda $ is induced at the shell $r$ due to the integrated effect of the small amplitude energy density oscillations over a certain radial depth in the star.
+We see the appearance of suscpetibility of the spacetime $[1+K(\gamma_r)] $ on the rhs, which determines how the spacetime metric or potentials respond to these fluid energy density disturbances.
+The susceptibility $[1+K(\gamma_r)]$ is the "charactersistic appearing at the linear perturbative approximation scale" of the spacetime geometry on which the dense fluid is embedded .
+The factor $ K( \gamma_r) $ shows radial dependence for this case which says that the response felt by the metric perturbations has radial dependence in the spherically symmetric star.
+We see similar factor of $K(\gamma_r)$ appearing in the expressions for $\xi(r,t)$ which is the fluid displacement vector and the other metric potential $\delta \nu$.